GuillaumeBouchetEpitech/webgl_raytracer/README.md

 ## Live Demo

 * It does require WebGL2
-* It might not work on a smartphone
+* It might not work on smartphones
 * Chromium based web browsers behave the best so far
 * Click the canvas for free fly camera controls
-* The resolution of will be scaled down if a performance issue arise
+* The resolution will be scaled down if performance issues arise
 * Some people like it with a low resolution and no anti aliasing

 Beyond that: [follow that link to see for yourself](http://guillaumebouchetepitech.github.io/webgl_raytracer/index.html).